aegis-icons/aegis-icons/CONTRIBUTING.md

 *Go these instructions in order:*

 - **Never use white as background** (abbreviation: *BG*), white is always preserved for logo (a.k.a. *foreground*, short for *FG*).
-- Don't pick random colors, unless there's absolutely no other options.
+- Don't use random color.
 - Don't use gradients, use solid colors.
 - Keep everything at 100% opacity, no blending etc.
 - **Logo / FG should always use white** (`#FFFFFF`).
   - *Exceptions:* `fg.var` & `fg.bg.var` icons.
 - If you find brand guideline that has documented brand colors ([example](https://brave.com/brave-branding-assets/) <sup>[[wayback machine](https://web.archive.org/web/20200606124434/https://brave.com/brave-branding-assets/)]</sup>), then go with that.
-For background color, use primary brand color that has specifically said on the guideline or based on what color is used most.
+Use primary brand color that has specifically said on the guideline or based on what color is used most.
 - If there's no guidelines and logo only has one color, use logo color as icon background.
   - For multi-color logos, pick the best looking or most used color.
     - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[[wayback machine](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)]</sup> to extract all the colors in the gradient to the swatches.
+- :warning: **Only when absolutely necessary:** if there's no brand guidelines and **only found white versions** of the logo, pick some color from website (preferably from header or site's most used color).
 - **If icon you're making is using dark background, you have to make** `bg.var` **icon version as well.**
   - Or opposite, **if background is too bright for white logo, then make** `fg.var` **icon version.**
   - Check with ["BG colors to avoid" SVG](https://github.com/aegis-icons/aegis-icons/blob/master/_templates/z_bg-colors_to_avoid.svg) if `bg.var` version is needed.